lvsl123/shell-script-group/README.md

 adjustall:
 - How to use - ./adjustall <value from 0.24 to 1.1>
 - adjust the screen brightness and also other color problems
 - requires xcalib and xrandr.
+Having bc (calculator in command line) is highly recommended
 - may not work on wayland but works on xfce 4.18

 isinvert: